ma23m/DA6401---Assignment-3/Part-A/README.md

 ###  Decoder
 - **Embedding Layer**: Converts output tokens into dense vectors
 - **RNN/GRU/LSTM**: Generates the output sequence using the context vector and previous outputs
-- **(Optional) Attention**: Not used in this model, but can enhance performance by focusing on specific input parts
+- **Attention**: Not used in this model, but can enhance performance by focusing on specific input parts
+- **Beam Search**: Used during inference to improve decoding by exploring multiple candidate sequences
 ---

 ##  Training Procedure